-In attrument type Percentage of exposure that is subject to collateral requirements Instrument type As at As at collateral held March 31, 2023 March 31, 2022 Loans to borrowers 100% 100% Immovable property c.
+Instrument type Percentage of expos Principal type of Instrument type As at As at collateral held March 31, 2023 March 31, 2022 Loans to borrowers 100% 100% Immovable property c.
 Computation of impairment on financial instruments - Expected Credit Loss (ECL) model i.
 Inputs, assumptions and techniques used for estimating impairment